Partners and family and house members - NL Host Nation

 - are financially dependent on their parent(s),

-- are not in the possession of a permanent Dutch residence permit,
+- are not in possession of a permanent Dutch residence permit,

 - are not Dutch nationals,

-- and live continuously in the Netherlands during the posting of their parents.
+- and live continuously in the Netherlands with their parents during the posting of their parents.

 4.2 Parents

 In exceptional cases, privileged staff members of international organisations may request the Ministry to register their parents or parents-in-law as family members forming part of their household.
-The Ministry will only permit the registration of parents or parents-in-law of privileged staff members of diplomatic missions who wish to live with the staff member in the Netherlands if the requirements set out below are met.
-The Protocol and Host Country Affairs Department of the Ministry must receive a detailed justification, in a Note Verbale from the Ministry of Foreign Affairs of the sending State, which includes all of the following:
+The Ministry will only permit the registration of parents or parents-in-law of privileged staff members of international organisations who wish to live with the staff member in the Netherlands if the requirements set out below are met.
+The Ministry’s Protocol Department must receive a detailed statement of the reasons justifying the registration, in a Note Verbale from the international organisation, including all of the following information:

-- a formal proof (a diplomatic registration from the previous posting abroad or an extract from the population register in the sending State) that a parent or parent-in-law was physically and principally living with the staff member as a dependent for a period of at least one year prior to arrival in the Netherlands;
+• formal proof (a diplomatic registration from the previous posting abroad or an extract from the population register in the sending state) that a parent or parent-in-law was physically and principally living with the staff member as a dependant for a period of at least one year prior to arrival in the Netherlands;

-- a statement of recognition as a dependent from the Ministry of Foreign Affairs of the sending State;
+• a statement of recognition as a dependent from the international organisation;

-- a statement of the Ministry of Foreign Affairs of the sending State that the parent or parent-in-law will not seek remunerated employment in the Netherlands during the accreditation period.
+• a statement from international organisation that the parent or parent-in-law will not seek remunerated employment in the Netherlands during the accreditation period.

 With respect to the above, the Ministry does not consider it to be appropriate for international organisations to seek accreditation for parents and parents-in-law who are simply intent on travelling to the Netherlands for the purpose of visiting the staff member.
-For such cases, the Ministry would refer the diplomatic missions to the Immigration and Naturalisation Service (IND) for the entry procedures that apply to regular travellers.
+For such cases, the Ministry would refer the international organisations to the Immigration and Naturalisation Service (IND) for the entry procedures that apply to regular travellers (see Note Verbale DPG Min-BuZa.2023.14946-27 dated 17 May 2023).

 4.3 Unmarried partners

-To facilitate visits to their parents by children from countries whose citizens require a visa to enter the Netherlands, a multiple entry visa with a maximum validity of five years will be issued free of charge, under the following conditions:
+To facilitate visits to their parents by children from countries whose citizens require a visa to enter the Netherlands, a multiple entry visa with a maximum validity of five years will be issued free of charge if the following conditions are satisfied:

-- the child is between the ages of 18 and 24 (validity of the visa may not exceed maximum age);
+• the child is between the ages of 18 and 24 (the validity of the visa may not exceed the maximum age);

 The visa’s period of validity will depend on the child’s age, the remaining validity period of the child’s passport and the remaining validity period of the parent’s Ministry of Foreign Affairs identity card.

-Students must apply for a visa at a Dutch diplomatic mission or consular post in their country of origin or of habitual residence.
+Students must apply for a visa at a Dutch diplomatic or consular mission in their country of origin or of habitual residence.

 Summer pass

-A temporary identity card (‘summer pass’) may be issued to children of staff members of diplomatic missions or consular posts based in the Netherlands when the children wish to reside in the Netherlands during their summer holidays from a school or university abroad.
+A temporary identity card (‘summer pass’) may be issued to children of staff members of international organisations based in the Netherlands when the children wish to reside in the Netherlands during their summer holidays from a school or university abroad.
 This summer pass is valid for a maximum of four months.
 The Ministry will review applications for summer passes before granting them to ensure that the application meets certain conditions.

-Prior on arrival and approval the international organisation should send these documents to the Ministry (DPG-Service@minbuza.nl) for review.
+Prior to the child’s arrival and approval of the application, the international organisation must send these documents to the Ministry (DPG-Service@minbuza.nl) for review.

 Besides the required personal information, the pass will indicate the start and end dates of the student’s stay in the Netherlands.
 After the end date this temporary identity card is no longer valid, and the student must therefore leave the Netherlands and return the card to the Ministry.

-The possibility of obtaining this summer pass is an additional privilege, not a right.
+The possibility of obtaining this summer pass is an additional privilege granted to the international organisation, not a right.
 Abuse of this privilege may lead to its revocation for the entire international organisation.

 Under certain circumstances, employees may be eligible to receive childcare benefit.
-Additional information can be found at - belastingdienst
+Additional information can be found at: https://www.belastingdienst.nl/wps/wcm/connect/bldcontenten/belastingdienst/individuals/benefits/moving_to_the_netherlands/my_child_goes_to_a_childcare_centre/

-Tax information line for residents: 0800 – 0543: Tax information line for residents (free calls from the Netherlands) (belastingdienst.nl
+Tax information line for residents: 0800 0543: Tax information line for residents (calls from the Netherlands are free) (belastingdienst.nl)

-Staff members’ partners who themselves start employment at an international organisation may choose either to acquire the status for which their new position qualifies them or to retain the status derived from their partner.
+Staff members’ partners who themselves take up employment at an international organisation may choose either to acquire the status for which their new position qualifies them or to retain the status derived from their partner.